 If you have more than one job at UW, each job may have a different designation.
 To switch between multiple jobs, select the arrow icon under your name to switch and investigate the Job Profile you have for each job.

-Employees Who Enter Time
+Employees Who Enter Time in Workday

 - Non-Exempt Salaried (NE S) employees